EventStore/EventStore/docs/diagnostics/metrics.md

 Please refer to [Prometheus documentation](https://prometheus.io/docs/concepts/metric_types/) for explanation of common metric types (`Gauge`, `Counter` and `Histogram`).

 ### RecentMax

 A gauge whose value represents the maximum out of a set of _recent_ measurements.
-It's purpose is to capture spikes that would otherwise have fallen in-between scrapes.
+Its purpose is to capture spikes that would otherwise have fallen in-between scrapes.

 ::: note
 The `ExpectedScrapeIntervalSeconds` setting within `metricsconfig.json` can be used to control the size of the window that the max is calculated over.
 It represents the expected interval between scrapes by a consumer such as Prometheus.
 It can only take specific values: `0`, `1`, `5`, `10` or multiples of `15`.